psycook/cv-utilities/README.md

 # CV Finder Azure Functions Project

-This project hosts an Azure Functions application with three HTTP-triggered operations:
+This project hosts an Azure Functions application with five HTTP-triggered operations:

 - `findCVOnHomepage` crawls a candidate homepage up to three links deep to locate a CV document or the best HTML fallback.
 - `wordToPlainText` converts a base64-encoded Word document to a formatted plain-text representation.